-- The application requires the support of your academic adviser.
-Please follow the directions under the “Recommendations” section to invite your adviser to provide their support electronically.
+- The application requires the support of your academic advisor.
+Please follow the directions under the “Recommendations” section to invite your advisor to provide their support electronically.
 For Graduate Students, you will need to do the process a second time to get your Graduate Program Director (GPD)’s approval as well.

 - Only click submit after you have uploaded all requirements.

-NOTE: Once you have invited your academic adviser (all students) and GPD (graduate students only), you can submit the application without waiting for the recommendations to be completed.
+NOTE: Once you have invited your academic advisor (all students) and GPD (graduate students only), you can submit the application without waiting for the recommendations to be completed.

-- IES staff will review your application and contact you within 2-3 business days after your adviser (and GPD, if applicable) recommendation is received.
+- ISSS advisors will review your application and contact you within 2-3 business days after your advisor (and GPD, if applicable) recommendation is received.